 - Provide potting soil and cups or pots.
 Let children plant one kind of seed per pot.
 Have them put the pots where they can get sunlight.
 (Note: You might offer “peat pots,” small containers made of pressed peat moss.
 Children can set peat pots into garden soil later when the seedlings are ready, without disturbing the roots.)

 - Show children how to sprout seeds without soil in sandwich bags, damp paper towels, or glass jars.
-You can find directions in books or on the Web.
+You can find directions in books or online.

 - Pose some questions: “Do you think all of your sprouts will look alike?”
 “How many days do you think it will take for the beans to sprout?”